FelixAburto/Detection-Engineering/README.md

 <b>Schedule Rule:</b>

-Afterward, we will set the duration for how long the rule should run.
-We will set the rule to run every 5 minutes with a look-back time of 5 minutes.
-You can adjust this however you'd like.
+After configuring the "About Rule" section, set the rule's duration by specifying that it should run every 5 minutes with a look-back time of 5 minutes.
+You can adjust these settings based on your needs and preferences.

 <p align="center">
 <img src="https://i.imgur.com/pdRFGaf.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>